iiasa/message_doc/source/message_globiom/annex/message/2_conversion_technologies.rst

    * - :math:`f_i`
      - is 1. if the capacity variable is continuous, and represents the minimum installed capacity per year (unit size) if the variable is integer,
    * - :math:`f_p`
-     - is is the adjustment factor if the end of the plant life does not coincide with the end of a period (:mat:`rest of plant life in period / period length`,
+     - is is the adjustment factor if the end of the plant life does not coincide with the end of a period (:math:`rest of plant life in period / period length`,
    * - :math:`\pi(l_m, svd)`
      - is the share of output in the load region with maximum production,
    * - :math:`rel_{\sigma {v}'\delta}^{svd}`